NVIDIA/atex/experimental/xla-fp8-layers/README.md

 # FP8 Custom Layers

-**NOTE** This is a project for TF/JAX on supporting fp8 computations via XLA for the NVIDIA Hopper GPU architecture.
-It is still a WIP implementation that has not been extensively tested yet.

 > **NOTE** The 8-bit floating-point (FP8) data types are only featured on NVIDIA
 > Hopper GPUs or newer (>= SM90) and require CUDA 11.8 or higher.

-This repo provides a collection of custom fully-connected layers in TF and JAX to help utilize the 8-bit floating point (FP8) precision on Hopper GPUs for better performance with lower memory utilization in both training and inference.
+This repo provides a collection of custom fully-connected layers in TF and JAX (incl.
+FLAX and PAX) to help utilize the 8-bit floating point (FP8) precision on Hopper GPUs for better performance with lower memory utilization in both training and inference.

 There are multiple ways to take advantage of FP8, such as the custom FP8 kernel based method (e.g., [Transformer Engine](https://github.com/NVIDIA/TransformerEngine)) or the native-XLA compiler-based method, which is the subject of this repo.

+To help the use of XLA-FP8, we provide high-level APIs as a drop-in replacement option for different frameworks:

+* TF: `keras.layers.Dense` => `fp8layers.tensorflow.Dense`
+* FLAX: `flax.linen.DenseGeneral` => `fp8layers.jax.DenseGeneral`
+* PAX: `praxis.layers.Linear` => `fp8layers.praxis.Linear`

-To help the use of XLA-FP8, in this repo, we provide two high-level APIs for using FP8, namely the `fp8layers.tensorflow.Dense` and `fp8layers.jax.DenseGeneral` layers which are a drop-in replacement for `keras.layers.Dense` (TensorFlow) and `flax.linen.DenseGeneral` (JAX) respectively.
-You can directly place them into your XLA JIT-compiled functions to carry out computation in FP8.
+Users can directly place them into your XLA JIT-compiled functions to carry out computation in FP8.

 ## Installation